PressCrew/infinity/dashboard/docs/theme_bp.md

 You're done!

-### BuddyPress Theming
+## BuddyPress Theming

-We'd love to see more BuddyPress compatible themes appear, and we're happy to say that all of the Infinity Child Themes work 100% with BuddyPress!
+We'd love to see more BuddyPress compatible themes appear, and we're happy to say that all of the Child Themes based on Infinity Base work 100% with BuddyPress!

-By default the `buddypress.css` stylesheet is not being loaded, so your BuddyPress content is not being styled.
-To load the BuddyPress CSS add the following snippet to your infinity.ini file.

-	[style]
-	buddypress = "assets/css/buddypress.css"

-	[style_conditions]
+When BuddyPress is active Infinity will automatically load the BuddyPress.css file.
+If you want to roll a completely custom BuddyPress stylesheet you can disable the BuddyPress feature by adding:

-	bp_is_active = "buddypress"
+	infinity-bp-support = off

-Adding the above snippet to config.ini of your Child Theme would load a BuddyPress stylesheet only when BuddyPress is active.
-It's that easy!
-You don't have to worry about modifying any templates because they work out of the box, just like all the 3rd Party plugins!
+to your Child Themes infinity.ini configuration file.

 > Do not modify the standard `buddypress.css` file included with Infinity.
 Instead add your custom BuddyPress CSS to the `style.css` of your Child Theme.
 This ensures that your